Shooting Clerks

-Shooting Clerks is a British-American biographical comedy-drama film directed by Christopher Downie and starring Brian O'Halloran, Mark Frost, Jason Mewes, Scott Schiaffo, Matthew Postlethwaite and Kevin Smith.
+Shooting Clerks is a 2023 biographical comedy-drama film directed by Christopher Downie and starring Brian O'Halloran, Mark Frost, Jason Mewes, Scott Schiaffo, Matthew Postlethwaite and Kevin Smith.
 It was produced by Auld Reekie Media.
-It had a preview screening in Orlando, Florida on October 22, 2016.
-The film had a special screening in Kevin Smith's home town of Atlantic Highlands, New Jersey on November 11, 2016.
+It had a preview screening in Orlando, Florida, on October 22, 2016.
+The film had a special screening in Kevin Smith's home town of Atlantic Highlands, New Jersey, on November 11, 2016.

-The film had an advance UK screening at the Prince Charles Cinema, London on January 16, 2018.
+The film had an advance UK screening at the Prince Charles Cinema, London, on January 16, 2018.

 The film was given a special advance screening at San Diego Comic-Con on July 20, 2019, in celebration of the 25th anniversary of the release of Clerks.

 Summary

 A biographical dramedy detailing how Kevin Smith bankrolled his $27,000 first film with maxed-out credit cards and garnered career-making critical attention at the Sundance Film Festival when Clerks debuted there in 1994.